 Human Resources Business Partner with Nike in Portland – Job applicants for this position should have a bachelor’s degree in business, human resources, behavioral sciences, or another related field, and eight years of experience in all HR areas, including organizational planning, talent management, compensation and total rewards, and infrastructure.
 Advanced education may be supplemented in lieu of experience.

-This professional will work in all HR roles, including onboarding, recruiting talent, facilitate development, and diagnose business needs.
+This position will work in all HR roles, including onboarding, recruiting talent, facilitate development, and diagnose business needs.

 HR Business Partner with Squarespace in Portland – Applicants will need a BA or BS in human resources (or another related field), five years of working experience as an HR professional, and PHR or SPHR certification.

-The professional to fill this position will design learning and development programs, build relations throughout the company, on-board new employees, and work with the benefits manager to plan wellness events.
+The right person to fill this position will be able to design learning and development programs, build relations throughout the company, on-board new employees, and work with the benefits manager to plan wellness events.

 Human Resources Analyst 3 (Employee Relations Consultant) for the State of Oregon Environmental Services Division – The applicant for this position will want to hold a bachelor’s degree in human resource management, organizational behavior or development, business or public administration, behavioral science, or industrial relations.
 Along with this, HR certification is preferred, and three years of HR experience is necessary; however, a master’s degree in any of the listed fields can substitute for one year of experience.

-This professional will focus on labor relations, state policy, and union contract interpretation.
+This job will focus on labor relations, state policy, and union contract interpretation.

 The Right Degree for a Career in Human Resources